ZachstylesDevelopment/UltimateStaffMode/README.md

-This is a Bugfree StaffMode Plugin forked from @BGHDDevelopment - The Former Author.
+This is a Bugfree(As of Version 3.5.2) StaffMode Plugin forked from @BGHDDevelopment - The Former Author.

 Go Check Out BGHDDevelopment For More Awesome Plugins! :)